The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Detection Strategies

-• Enable Content Security Policy (CSP) headers with strict directives to prevent inline script execution
+• Deploy a Content Security Policy (CSP) in report-only mode to surface inline script execution attempts within Moodle pages.

 Monitoring Recommendations